44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: Island in the Sky District of Canyonlands National Park | Duration: 0.6 mile round-trip hike (1 hour) | Cost: $$

 Mesa Arch is a dramatic, 27-foot wide arch that sits right on the edge of a 500-foot cliff.
 Both the arch and the scenic views behind it are spectacular, and so this is one of the can't miss attractions of the Island in the Sky district of Canyonlands National Park.
 This is one of the best and most famous arches in Utah.
+It's an easy 0.6-mile round-trip hike to get there.

 If you have a passion for landscape photography, head here for a sunrise photo.
 Bring a headlamp and arrive at the arch at least 1 hour prior to sunrise so that you can settle into a good photo spot.
-This arch can get very crowded with photographers and their tripods.
+This arch can get very crowded with dozens of photographers and their tripods.

 |